 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such lotus leaves are thought to target the Spleen, the Stomach and the Liver.
-In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
-The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
+As such He Ye is thought to target the Liver, the Spleen and the Stomach.
+In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+It also takes a leading role in balancing our emotions.
+The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
-It also takes a leading role in balancing our emotions.

 Some benzylisoquinoline alkaloids and flavonoids were isolated from the leaves of Nelumbo nucifera (Lotus), and identified as anti-HIV principles.
 These compounds can serve as new leads for further development of anti-AIDS agents.1